 “Charities need additional measures not outlined in the budget to help them through this very difficult time.
 Coronavirus won’t just affect business income but also fundraising, grants, investments etc.”

-Daniel Fluskey, head of policy at the Institute of Fundraising, added: “We need more/additional support specific to charities.
+Daniel Fluskey, head of policy at the Chartered Institute of Fundraising, added: “We need more/additional support specific to charities.
 It’s the most vulnerable individuals and communities that will suffer if not.”